-The Certificate in Catholic Religious Education and Theological Studies is offered alongside and in collaboration the Bachelor of Education (Primary) awarded by the Froebel Department of Primary and Early Childhood Education, Maynooth University.
+The Certificate in Catholic Religious Education and Theological Studies is offered alongside the Bachelor of Education awarded by National University of Ireland, Maynooth.

 It is designed to educate teachers in foundational knowledge and equip them with the pedagogical skills necessary for communicating the Catholic faith in primary schools.
-It aims to form teachers capable of responding to the many spiritual and religious opportunities and challenges facing pupils.
+Offered in collaboration with the Froebel Department of Primary and Early Childhood Education (Maynooth University), it aims to form teachers capable of responding to the many spiritual and religious opportunities and challenges facing pupils.